antonyagustine/antonyagustine/README.md

 # Hello, I'm Antony! 👋

 ## About Me
 I'm a senior software engineer with extensive experience in developing scalable and efficient applications.
-My expertise lies in technologies like JavaScript/TypeScript, Node.js, Golang, PHP, Vue.js, React, Python, GraphQL, and REST.
+My expertise lies in technologies like JavaScript/TypeScript, Node.js, Golang, Scala, PHP, Python, Vue.js, React, GraphQL, and REST.

 ## Work
 In my current role as a senior software engineer, I am involved in designing and developing complex systems to meet business requirements, mentoring junior developers, and collaborating with cross-functional teams to deliver high-quality software solutions.